| A Conversation with Maggie Anton, author of RAV HISDA'S

 establish new Jewish traditions.
 How has religion been

+shaped by wars over the centuries?
 I claim expertise mainly about Judaism, which has been

 greatly shaped by wars.
 In particular, the Talmud was